 You may have used an FAQ from an online store you were considering purchasing from.
 Many businesses have a page dedicated to frequently asked questions by customers.
 Typically they cover issues like a return policy, shipping resource or other information related to purchases.

-Use an FAQ for childcare to share (or remind) information with clients.
-Keep it routine or go deep with the information you decide to include in your FAQ for childcare.
+If other types of business use it why not use an FAQ for childcare to share (or remind) information with clients.
+You could keep it routine or go deep with the information you decide to include in your FAQ for childcare.
 Here are a few things you can share in an FAQ:

 - Basic information about your childcare like hours, contact information, meals, ages served, etc.